Final Membership Examination - FAQs for online remote examinations

-We review the CCT date of each applicant and will be prioritising bookings on the remote exam for those with CCT dates within the next 12 months.
+We review the CCT date of each applicant and will be prioritising any booking where the registrar has a CCT date within the next 6 months.

 The process for marking the Final Membership Exam will remain the same and therefore we do not anticipate that the time-frame for the communication of results will change.
 Your results will still be provided to you within 10 working days of the exam.

 No. As there is a live video conversation involved with the examiners and role players the exam will be at a set time and date.
 Please make sure you are available when selecting your sitting on the application form.